kol9/Median-Filter/README.md

 # Median-Filter
-### Median Filter algoritm implementation for colored images using OpenCV
+### Median Filter algorithm implementation for colored images using OpenCV

 ## Algorithm
 For each pixel, we traverse his neighbours in radius, passed as a parameter to MedianFilter class.
 And for each colour channel we accumulate the median value, which will be assigned to current pixel.